piyushr147/springBoot/java.md

 # java

 ## JVM
     JVM makes the machine platform independent, with any machine having JVM installed on it can run the java application, but JVM itself is platform dependent which means it has to created according to different operating systems.
     JVM runs on the top of the operating system
     JVM underatands Byte-code and not java code, so your compile converts your java code to byte-code which is executed by JVM
-    JVM converts the bytecode to machinecode, this machine code is platfor independent, jvm uses JIT(just in time) compiler to do this conversion.
+    JVM converts the bytecode to machinecode, this machine code is platform independent, jvm uses JIT(just in time) compiler to do this conversion.
     On your IDE write a java code and compile it using javac className.java -> this will return a bytecode which can be used inside any machine with jvm installed in it and will return the output, that's how jvm makes java platform independent.

 # JRE